Skip to content

 Chairman's Welcome

 This statement includes background information to help you understand the Plan's funding, but you can also find more information about the Plan on our website at hprbp.com.
-If you would like to contact the Trustee, please email us at iphpplan@zedra.com or write to Kerry Merryweather, Plan Secretary, HP Plan Trustee, ZEDRA Inside Pensions, First Floor, Trident House, 42–48 Victoria Street, St. Albans, Hertfordshire, AL1 3HZ.
+If you would like to contact the Trustee, please e-mail us at iphpplan@zedra.com or by writing to Kerry Merryweather, Plan Secretary, HP Plan Trustee, ZEDRA Inside Pensions, First Floor, Trident House, 42-48 Victoria Street, St. Albans, Hertfordshire, AL1 3HZ.

-Finally, please make sure that you keep your personal information up to date with the Plan administrators, Equiniti.
+Finally, please make sure that you keep your personal information up to date with the Plan administrators Equiniti Paymaster.
 This includes your postal address, your email address and your Nomination of Beneficiary form.
-Equiniti Paymaster can be contacted on 0333 207 6553 or by emailing hp@equiniti.com.
+Equiniti Paymaster can be contacted on 0333 207 6553 or by e-mailing hp@equiniti.com.
 Nomination of Beneficiary forms can also be downloaded from our website.

 Yours faithfully